 DUI stands for "Driving Under the Influence."
 It is often colloquially known as "drunk driving," but alcohol doesn't have to be involved to be charged with this crime.
 A driver under the influence of any intoxicating substance can be charged with a DUI.

-You can be charged with DUI in Idaho if you are capable of physical control of a vehicle, your blood-alcohol content (BAC) is 0.08 percent or greater if you're over 21, and just 0.02 percent if you're younger than that.
+You can be charged with DUI in Idaho if you in actual physical control of a vehicle and your blood-alcohol content (BAC) is 0.08 percent or greater if you're over 21, and just 0.02 percent if you're younger than that.
 If you're a commercial driver, the limit is just 0.04 percent, even if you're over 21.

 The term "actual physical control" means that you are in the driver's seat of the vehicle either while it is moving or while the motor is running.
 That last part means that you can be charged even if you're just sitting in the vehicle while it is idling, or if your vehicle is somehow moving while the engine is off.

 Penalties if You're Found Guilty of DUI in Idaho?